Vincent Ekow Assafuah

-Vincent Ekow Assafuah (born 27 September 1990) is a Ghanaian politician who is a member of the New Patriotic Party (NPP).
-He was the Public Relations Officer (PRO) for the Ministry of Education.
+Vincent Ekow Assafuah (born 27 September 1990) is a Ghanaian lawyer and politician who is a member of the New Patriotic Party (NPP).
+He was the public relations officer (PRO) for the Ministry of Education.
 He is the member of Parliament for the Old-Tafo Constituency in the Ashanti Region.

 Early life and education

 Vincent Ekow Assafuah was born to Polykarp Assafuah and Paulina Assafuah in Kumasi.
 He attended Martyrs of Uganda Junior High School and proceeded to study General Arts at the St. Huberts’ Seminary in Kumasi.
 Assafuah holds a Bachelor of Arts degree in political science from the Kwame Nkrumah University of Science and Technology (KNUST), and Master of Arts degree in Economic Policy and a Master of Science in Development Finance both from University of Ghana (UG), Legon.
-He also holds a Bachelor of Law Degree (LLB) from Central University.
+He also holds a Bachelor of Law Degree (LLB) from Central University and a Professional Law Certificate from the Ghana School of Law.
 He later proceeded to the Ghana Institute of Journalism where he obtained a Master of Arts in Public Relations.
 He is currently pursuing a Ph.D. degree in Public Administration and Public Policy.